IBS-International-Business-School/group-research-project-report-yoinked/GROUP RESEARCH PROJECT REPORT.md

 ...

 ## Introduction

-IBS university is located in Graphisoft Park, where it hosts multionational companies like Microsoft, SAP, Canon, etc. with over 5,000 employees.
-IBS university has over 300 students, pursuing degree in Bachelor’s, Master’s and PhD.
+IBS University is located in Graphisoft Park, which hosts multinational companies like Microsoft, SAP, and Canon, with over 5,000 employees.
+IBS has over 300 students pursuing degrees at the Bachelor's, Master's, and PhD levels.

 The aim of our research project is to explore and see the potential of a food truck offering diversified meal options on the campus.
-The underlying reason why we chose a research topic on a food truck on the campus is because there are limited options for students and professors to eat both on campus and nearby places.
+The underlying reasons why we chose a research topic on a food truck on the campus:

+- **Limited eating options**: There are limited options for students and professors to eat both on campus and nearby places.
 There are a few places to eat like Planteen Café, Cube Café, but these mostly offer meals at high prices which students cannot afford.
-Besides, as for the supermarket, there is only Auchan hypermarket nearby which mainly offers bakery products.
-Thereby, students are in need of a decent meal at a reasonable price around the campus.
+- **Lack of affordable alternatives**: Besides, as for the supermarket, there is only Auchan hypermarket nearby which mainly offers bakery products.
-In the light of all the facts above, we believe that a food truck will be needed, that offers different meal options at convenient prices.
-In this research, we aim at collecting only students’ opinions on dietary preferences which is a range of multiple dietaries like dairy-free, gluten-free, lactose-free, halal, vegan, multiple dietary restrictions with no dietary meal option.
-Besides, we gather data about their spending habits and preferred purchase methods to understand what meal options a food truck should offer to have a succesful operation.
+- **Need for convenience**: Students are in need of a decent meal at a reasonable price around the campus In the light of all the facts above, we believe that a food truck will be needed, that offers different meal options at convenient prices.
+In this research, we aim at:

+- Collecting only **Students’ opinions** on dietary preferences which is a range of multiple dietaries like dairy-free, gluten-free, lactose-free, halal, vegan, multiple dietary restrictions with no dietary meal option.
+- Gathering data about their **Spending habits** and **preferred purchase methods** to understand what meal options a food truck should offer to have a succesful operation.

+### Research Hypotheses
 The research will test two hypotheses.
-First of which is to investigate if spending behavior changes based on dietary preferences.
-Second is to explore if dietary restrictions affect the purchase method which is either online or in person ordering.
+First of which is to investigate:
+1. If spending behavior changes based on dietary preferences.
+Second is to explore:
+2. If dietary restrictions affect the purchase method which is either online or in person ordering.

 Our goal is to achieve actionable insights by analyzing online survey targeted to IBS students.

 ## Methodology
 We will now dive deep into the methodology.